-Caronte engine is in constant development and optimization.
-This new version has features exciting features including real-time (runtime) features, new compression methods and tolos for VR.
+The Caronte engine is in constant development and optimization.
+This new version has exciting features including runtime improvements, new compression methods and tools.

 Some of the special features include:

 Soft bodies, ropes and cloths animations can be compressed to generate smaller output files,

 barely affecting their GPU decoding performance when using them in run time.

 New internal surfaces of fractured objects are created with some uneven relief.
 They are not flat surfaces anymore.